In this article:

 - Certain medications on an empty stomach

-- Gastrointestinal discomforts such as acid reflux, nonulcerous dyspepsia, heartburn, gall bladder infections, hepatitis, and diverticulitis
+- Gastrointestinal discomforts such as acid reflux and GERD, nonulcerous dyspepsia, heartburn, gall bladder infections, hepatitis, and diverticulitis

 - Infections such as food poisoning, pneumonia, ear infections, meningitis, and kidney and bladder infections